o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 ## Revert an override

-Once an override has been registered, it will exist until explicitely removed.
+Once an override has been registered, it will exist until explicitly removed.
 To revert overrides on an entity:

 1. In the Entity Outliner, **right-click** on an entity with overrides and choose **Revert Overrides** from the context menu.
 1. Notice that the entity no longer has any indication of having overrides.